OpenElectionData/catco-guide/_guide/2-what-are-you-trying-to-accomplish.fr.md

 {: .table--cols-equal}

-### YOUR TURN: Identifying Strategies, Tactics, and Resources
+### A VOTRE TOUR DE JOUER:

-Take the SMART goals you identified and use the below table (following the above example) to fill in the strategies, tactics, and resources you would need to achieve your goals.
-You may find that you have to re-evaluate some of your goals if your strategies, tactics, or resources are unrealistic.
-That's okay!
-Adjust your goals to reflect what you can realistically achieve.
+Prenez les objectifs SMART que vous avez identifiés et utilisez le tableau ci-dessous (en suivant l'exemple précédent) pour indiquer les stratégies, tactiques et ressources dont vous auriez besoin pour atteindre vos objectifs.
+Vous constaterez peut-être que vous devez réévaluer certains de vos objectifs si vos stratégies, tactiques ou ressources ne sont pas réalistes.
+Ce n’est pas un problème!
+Ajustez vos objectifs pour refléter ce que vous pouvez faire de manière réaliste.

-**Goal 1:**
+**OBJECTIF 1:**

-{% textarea label="List your tactics and resources for Strategy 1" id="tactics1" size="large" button="false" %}
+{% textarea label="Listez vos tactiques et ressources pour la 1ère stratégie" id="tactics1" size="large" button="false" %}

-{% textarea label="List your tactics and resources for Strategy 2" id="tactics2" size="large" button="false" %}
+{% textarea label="Listez vos tactiques et ressources pour la 2ème stratégie" id="tactics2" size="large" button="false" %}

-{% textarea label="List your tactics and resources for Strategy 3" id="tactics3" size="large" button="false" %}
+{% textarea label="Listez vos tactiques et ressources pour la 3ème stratégie" id="tactics3" size="large" button="false" %}

 Once you have clearly defined goals, strategies, and tactics, make sure to get broad organizational understanding and agreement on them – from both leadership and staff.
 Since the Board or Steering Committee of the organization may not be as involved in day-to-day operations, they will often have a different understanding or prioritization of the group's communications goals.
 This can create a big problem for the communications staff, who are then pulled in many directions and have to fulfill multiple priorities at once, making their work less effective overall.
 Be sure to review and discuss goals, strategies, and tactics with anyone who will be carrying out, overseeing, or assigning work so that everyone has a common understanding of what needs to happen and why.